Home » Recipes » Breakfast » Egg White French Toast

 Fry the bread for 2 minutes on one side or until the sides are crispy – it won’t be golden brown as there’s no egg yolk in the recipe.

-How to make Egg White French Toast
+How To Make Egg White French Toast

 The best way to serve French toast is to add similar toppings as you will add to pancakes, like: